INVESTORS INFORMATION STOCK INFO

 Periodicity of the meeting is quarterly.

 The Company has a Stakeholders Relationship Committee.
 The composition and terms of reference of Stakeholders Relationship Committee are in compliance with the provisions of Section 178 of the Companies Act, 2013, Listing Regulations and other applicable laws.
-The terms of reference of the Committee, inter-alia, is to consider and resolve the grievances of the security holders including complaints related to transfer of shares, non-receipt of annual report and non-receipt of declared dividends.
-The Committee was re-constituted by the Board of Directors of the Company on July 31, 2021 and presently comprises of Ms. Chhaya Virani as Chairperson and Mr. Sunil Wadikar and Mr. Ashish Turakhia as Members.
+The Committee was re-constituted during the year and presently comprises of two independent non-executive directors and one non-executive director of the Company viz.
+Ms. Chhaya Virani as Chairperson, Ms. Rashna Khan and Mr. Ashish Turakhia as Members.

 The terms of reference, inter-alia, comprises the following:

-1. To resolve the grievances of the security holders of the Company including complaints related to transfer / transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings, etc.;
+i.
+Resolving the grievances of the security holders of the Company including complaints related to transfer / transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new / duplicate certificates, general meetings, etc.;

-3. To review the service standards adopted by the Company in respect of various services being rendered by the Registrar & Share Transfer Agent; and
+iii.
+Reviewing the service standards adopted by the Company in respect of various services being rendered by the Registrar & Transfer Agent; and

 The Company Secretary acts as the Secretary to the Stakeholders Relationship Committee.

 The Company has a Nomination and Remuneration Committee.
-The composition and terms of reference of Nomination and Remuneration Committee are in compliance with the provisions of Section 178 of the Companies Act, 2013, Listing Regulations, Housing Finance Companies – Corporate Governance (NHB) Directions, 2016 and other applicable laws.
-The Committee was re-constituted by the Board of Directors of the Company on June 23, 2020 and presently comprises of Ms. Chhaya Virani as Chairperson and Ms. Rashna Khan and Mr. Sunil Wadikar as Members.
+The composition and terms of reference of Nomination and Remuneration Committee are in compliance with the provisions of Section 178 of the Companies Act, 2013, Listing Regulations, the Non-Banking Financial Company – Housing Finance Company (Reserve Bank) Directions, 2021 (earlier the Housing Finance Companies – Corporate Governance (NHB) Directions, 2016) and other applicable laws.
+The Committee was re-constituted during the year and presently comprises of Ms. Chhaya Virani as Chairperson and Ms. Rashna Khan and Mr. Sushilkumar Agrawal as Members.

 The Company Secretary acts as the Secretary to the Nomination and Remuneration Committee.